SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 Trigger...

-- Extocytosis
+- Trigger extocytosis
+- Meanwhile, send virus's own spikes to the membrane
-- Meanwhile, steal a part of
+- On exit by extocytosis, steal a part of the newly-spikey membrane with it to serve as new casing